Tetanus Immune Globulin

 Speak with your health care provider if you have:

-- had a life-threatening reaction to a previous dose of any immune globulin or any of its components;
+- Had a life-threatening reaction to a previous dose of any immune globulin or any part of tetanus immune globulin

-- a history of thrombosis or risk factors for thrombosis; or
+- A history of thrombosis or risk factors for thrombosis

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns speak with your health care provider.